cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuard.md

 ~~~
 ## Monitoring QuotaGuard

 Most of our plans include analytics via our dashboard.
-Access this by logging in to your CloudControl console and clicking on the QuotaGuard add-on from within one of your deployments.
+Access this by logging in to your cloudControl console and clicking on the QuotaGuard add-on from within one of your deployments.
 This will take you to our dashboard on QuotaGuard.com where you will be able to see your real-time and historic usage data.

 ## QuotaGuard Code Examples
 ### Using with Rails